gitextensions/GitExtensionsDoc/source/settings.rst

           Show the Console tab in the :ref:`browse-repository` window.

           .. setting:: Console style

             Choose one of the predefined ConEmu schemes.
 See http://conemu.github.io/en/SettingsColors.html.

           .. setting:: Shell to run

             Choose one of the predefined terminals.

           .. setting:: Font size

             Console font size.

+        .. setting:: Show GPG information

+          Show tab for GPG information if available.

     .. settingspage:: Commit dialog

-      This page contains settings for the Git Extensions Commit dialog.
+      This page contains settings for the Git Extensions :ref:`commit` dialog.
+Note that the dialog itself has further options.

       .. settingsgroup:: Behaviour